awsdocs/amazon-s3-developer-guide/doc_source/LogFormat.md

 ```

 **Note**
-Any field can be set to `-` to indicate that the data was unknown or unavailable, or that the field was not applicable to this request\.
+Any field can be set to `-` or `"-"` to indicate that the data was unknown or unavailable, or that the field was not applicable to this request\.

 The following list describes the log record fields\.